wdonne/traefikoidc/README.md

 This middleware orchestrates the OpenID Connect authorization code flow.
 It intercepts requests and starts the flow if they don't bear a valid JWT.
 The ID token it obtains is used as an HTTP-only cookie called `access_token` to track the user.
 All forwarded requests will have a bearer token.

 Several IDPs can be configured.
 Requests can trigger the flow with the desired IDP by adding the URL query parameter `idp=<name>`.
-When this parameter is absent, the IDP with the name `default` will be used.
+When this parameter is absent, the first segment of the domain name will be tried.
+If that IDP doesn't exist either, the IDP with the name `default` will be used.
 If there is no matching IDP, the request will result in status code 401 (Unauthorized).

 You log out with the URL `https://<your-domain>/<contextPath>/logout`.
 If the IDP has an end-session endpoint, the user will also be logged out of the IDP.